Fennel: Cuisine

 The bulb, foliage, and fruits of the fennel plant are used in many of the culinary traditions of the world.
 The small flowers of wild fennel (known as fennel "pollen") are the most potent form of fennel, but also the most expensive.
 Dried fennel fruit is an aromatic, anise-flavored spice, brown or green when fresh, slowly turning a dull grey as the fruit ages.
 For cooking, green fruits are optimal.
 The leaves are delicately flavored and similar in shape to dill.
-The bulb is a crisp vegetable that can be sautéed, stewed, braised, grilled, or eaten raw.
+The bulb is a crisp vegetable that can be sautéed, stewed, braised, grilled, roasted or eaten raw.
 Tender young leaves are used for garnishes, as a salad, to add flavor to salads, to flavor sauces to be served with puddings, and in soups and fish sauce.
 Both the inflated leaf bases and the tender young shoots can be eaten like celery.

 Fennel fruits are sometimes confused with those of anise, which are similar in taste and appearance, though smaller.
 Fennel is also a flavoring in some natural toothpastes.
 The fruits are used in cookery and sweet desserts.

-Many cultures in India, Afghanistan, Iran, and the Middle East use fennel fruits in cooking.
+Many cultures in South Asia, Afghanistan, and West Asia use fennel fruits in cooking.
+In many parts of India, fennel fruits; called saunf, are consumed raw or roasted as mukhwas; an after-meal digestive and breath freshener or candied as comfit.
 In Iraq, fennel seeds are used as an ingredient in nigella-flavored breads.
 It is one of the most important spices in Kashmiri cuisine and Gujarati cooking.
 In Indian cuisine, whole fennel seeds and fennel powder are used as a spice in various sweet and savory dishes.
-It is an essential ingredient of the Assamese/Bengali/Oriya spice mixture panch phoron and in Chinese five-spice powders.
-In many parts of India, roasted fennel fruits are consumed as mukhwas, an after-meal digestive and breath freshener (saunf), or candied as comfit.
+It is an essential ingredient in the Assamese/Bengali/Oriya spice mixture panch phoron and in Chinese five-spice powders.
 Fennel seeds are also often used as an ingredient in paan, a breath freshener most popularly consumed in India.
+In China, fennel stem and leaves are often ingredients in the stuffings of jiaozi, baozi, or pies, as well in cold dishes as a green vegetable.
+Fennel fruits are present in well-known mixed spices such as the five-spice powder or thirteen-spice powder.

 Fennel leaves are used in some parts of India as leafy green vegetables either by themselves or mixed with other vegetables, cooked to be served and consumed as part of a meal.
 In Syria and Lebanon, the young leaves are used to make a special kind of egg omelette (along with onions and flour) called ijjeh.

 Many egg, fish, and other dishes employ fresh or dried fennel leaves.
 Florence fennel is a key ingredient in some Italian salads, or it can be braised and served as a warm side dish.
 It may be blanched or marinated, or cooked in risotto.